joeyparrish/kinetoscope/software/embed-video-in-rom/README.md

 The encoder requires:
  - Python 3
+ - the PIL Python module
- - a copy of ffmpeg with PNG and PPM output support
+ - a copy of ffmpeg with PNG support

 The SGDK compiler requires:
  - Docker